itchyco/Frame-Pacing-and-Timing-Guide-/README.md

 <img width="461" height="191" alt="Screenshot 2026-08-27 215137" src="https://github.com/user-attachments/assets/fdc28eaa-1313-4765-94f3-8053a6ceb592" />

 Why is that bad?
 And how can we counter this issue?
+Frame rate is just a count of how many frames show up each second.
+If those frames don't land in the same even intervals, Bad pacing means frames arrive unevenly even when the average FPS looks fine or high, and that unevenness is what shows up as stutter or judder.
+Stutter or judder is one of the main causes of your game feeling choppy and uneven.
+Most people would complain their game is at 100+ (FPS) but feels like it's at 30-40 (FPS) while holding those high frame rates.
+All that goes back to how each frame is sent and arrives.

+To combat this issue, you want to apply a frame limiter or V-Sync.

 # What tools to use?